missionpinball/mpf-docs/tutorial/6_keyboard.rst

 things don't work only to realize we didn't save our config after changing it!).
 So now run your game, starting both the media controller and the MPF core.
-Again you can either do this by running both commands manually in separate windows or by running ``mpf both``.
+Again you can either do this by running both commands manually in separate windows or by running ``mpf both -t``.

 Note that if you have a physical machine connected, *your physical flippers will not flip with the keyboard keys*.